jonnonz1/nz-statute-book/acts/public/2005/overseas-investment-act-2005.md

 (4) The regulator may, by notice in writing, require 1 or more persons giving a notification under section 85 or 86 to provide a statutory declaration verifying that the information contained in the notification is true and correct.
 (5) For the purpose of considering the notification under section 85 or 86, the regulator may, by notice in writing, require a relevant acquirer, or any other person with information relevant to the notification, to provide the information specified in the regulator’s notice and in a form specified by the regulator’s notice.
 (6) A notification under section 85 or 86 must be accompanied by the relevant fee (if any), unless this has already been paid.
+(7) A notification made under section 86 may specify that the information is provided to the Crown in confidence (however, a failure to specify this does not imply that it is not provided in confidence).
+(8) In considering whether to release information acquired under section 85 or 86, or subsection (4) or (5) of this section, the Minister or the regulator, as the case may be, must consider whether the information may be withheld under section 6(a) or 9(2)﻿(ba) of the Official Information Act 1982.

 ### Subpart 2 — Risk management actions